How can I afford a holiday?

 Open a savings account

 Work a couple of extra shifts or get a part-time job and put that money entirely into your savings account.
 Don’t exhaust yourself though, otherwise the whole holiday will be spent recovering rather than enjoying yourself.
 Try to go for a job that allows you freebies or discounts either for going out or for luxuries like music and clothes.
+Here are some miscellaneous how to save for a holiday tips:

 - Have a clear out and sell all your ‘junk’ at a car boot or garage sale;